 UX For Your Node Modules: I gave a talk at the London Node User Group in 2014, speaking about the importance of a good README with a focus on Node.js projects.
 The talk was well-received, and I enjoyed it despite my nerves – I’d do it again.
 Slides are available here.

 Personal Blog: I maintain a personal development blog.
 Writing benefits my own learning massively, and I enjoy sharing knowledge with my peers.

-Cruft: I also help maintain and write for Cruft, a blog for the technology department at Nature.
-I have published several posts and coordinate other contributions.
+Cruft: I used to help maintain and write for Cruft, a blog for the technology department at Nature.
+I published several posts and coordinated other contributions.